AkihiroKitada/StreamFighterII/README.md

 * quitada.RyuWithoutReactiveStreamsV2 - This is a class without Reactive Streams.
 It deliver dethblows with driven by key events.
 * quitada.RyuWithReactiveStreamsV2 - This is a class with Reactive Streams, based on Reactor's Flunx and FluxSink.
 It deliver dethblows with driven by Flux.subscribe until the buffered data strem based on key events is flahsed by pushing punch key or kick key.
+* quitada.RyuWithReactiveStreamsV3 - This is a class with Reactive Streams, based on Reactor's Flunx and FluxSink.
+It deliver dethblows with driven by Flux.subscribe until the buffered data strem based on key events is flahsed by pushing punch key or kick key, with more sophisticated animation compared with quitada.RyuWithReactiveStreamsV2 (adding animations for going back and forward).

 ## Operation

 * Direcion key: up - "W", down - "Z", left - "A", right - "S"
+  * [V3 only] going back - keep pressing "A", going forward - keep pressing "S"
 * Puch key: "X"
 * Kick key: "C"
 * Syoruken command: right -> donw -> [right + down with punch]